LovelyBuggies/MutimediaTechnology_Experiments/ex1/README.md

 ![](https://i.postimg.cc/FzdW6rNz/Snip20181009_49.png)

-These pictures indicate the success of camera iris experiment!
+These pictures indicate the success of the camera iris experiment!

 ## LUT Problem